basho/basho_docs/content/riak/kv/2.2.0/setup/upgrading/cluster.md

 ## Overview

 Riak KV nodes negotiate with each other to determine supported operating modes.
-This allows clusters containing mixed-versions of Riak KV to properly interoperate without special configuration, and simplifies rolling upgrades.
+This allows clusters containing mixed-versions of Riak KV to interoperate without special configuration, and simplifies rolling upgrades.

 ### General Process